 Three (3) Basic Points to Consider When Bringing a Hedgehog Home.

-There are a few things to keep in mind before this to happen as well as some things to be aware of to help him get settled in comfortable and easy way.
+There are a few things to keep in mind before this happens as well as some things to be aware of to help him get settled in a comfortable and easy way.

 Get and Prepare a Carrier Cage

 The best option for taking your hedgehog home safely is with a caring cage, similar to the ones used for cats.